Complete Guide to Reentry Permits in the U.S.

 Finally, a biometric verification session will be arranged by the USCIS after you have submitted Form I-131 and paid the fees.
 Attend the interview without fail and answer all the questions that are asked.

 The filing fee for a reentry permit is $575, along with biometric fees of $85.
 If you’re filing through an immigration lawyer, they will have their own charges.

-As with most immigration-related application processing, the processing time for reentry permits varies.
-It can range somewhere between three and seven months depending upon application volume, the correctness of your form, and working days, among other unavoidable circumstances.
+The processing time for reentry permits can range somewhere between three and seven months depending upon application volume, the correctness of your form, and working days, among other unavoidable circumstances.
 Therefore, the USCIS recommends that you apply at least 60 days before you depart for your trip.